ildus/pwr_controller/README.md

 # pwr_controller

-DC-DC step up module for Orange PI Zero, controlled by Attiny24A
+Power controller for Orange PI, based on Attiny24A

-This repository contains code for https://github.com/ildus/power_controller

 # Orange PI Zero setup